Looking for Something to Read? Click the “Natasha’s Study” Category to check out book reviews & chapter-by-chapter or themed BOOK DISCUSSIONS.

 Why I Love Reading

-Reading intellectually takes me to another place I can never physically go, into the mind of another person.
+I have heard it said that reading intellectually takes us to another place we can never physically go, into the mind of another person.

 Reading keeps me thankful by revealing tragedies that are far worse than anything I have ever experienced.